-The Causeway Coast is the stretch of road between Belfast and Derry in Northern Ireland.
-You will wind through beautiful countryside following the scenic coastline.
-This world renowned drive offers phenomenal views and breathtaking places to stop along the way.
+The Causeway Coast is the stretch of highway between Belfast and Derry in Northern Ireland.
+Plan a couple of days to wind through the beautiful countryside following Ireland`s scenic coastline.
+This world renowned drive offers endless views and numerous phenomenal places to stop along the way.

 Belfast is the birthplace of the Titanic, has a gorgeous coastal landscape and is rich in culture and history.
 This is also the starting point to your Causeway Coast Drive.
 Spend some time at the Titanic Museum, visiting City Hall and shopping at Saint Georges Market before you take off!